hossein-lap/hossein-lap/README.md

-### Hos
+## Hos

 All my dotfiles and project will appear in this repository.

-just a regular TeXguy with a passion about open-source
+just a regular TeXguy with a passion about open-source.

 ### Languages